youtube/cobalt/cobalt/site/docs/reference/starboard/modules/media.md

 ### SbMediaGetBufferAllocationUnit

+The media buffer will be allocated using the returned alignment.
+Set this to a larger value may increase the memory consumption of media buffers.
 When the media stack needs more memory to store media buffers, it will allocate extra memory in units returned by SbMediaGetBufferAllocationUnit.
 This can return 0, in which case the media stack will allocate extra memory on demand.
-When SbMediaGetInitialBufferCapacity and this function both return 0, the media stack will allocate individual buffers directly using SbMemory functions.
+When SbMediaGetInitialBufferCapacity and this function both return 0, the media stack will allocate individual buffers directly using malloc functions.

 #### Declaration